Diary of a Quilter - a quilt blog

 The quilting was done by Melissa at Sew Shabby Quilting.
 I had her do an all over floral pattern (I chose Emily) to give the quilt some texture and a homey-vintage feel.

-The pattern for this quilt is from the Fat Quarter Shop and you can see the block demo in this YouTube video.
-It’s a really fun one to make.
-I ended up only making 12 blocks and adding a 4″ border all the way around to make it a 64″ x 82″ throw size quilt.
+It's a really fun quilt to make and SO perfect for using up Layer Cakes!
+I ended up only making 12 blocks and adding a 4" border all the way around to make it a 64" x 82" throw size quilt.

 The best part was getting a text on Christmas morning of this quilt looking pretty in it's new home.